nurkiewicz/nurkiewicz.com/docs/guest.md

 You can either talk freely or answer e.g. the following questions:

 * What is ...?
-* Why/how ... is useful?
+* Why/how ... is useful/important?
 * Pros of ...
 * Cons of ...